linkedin/data-integration-library/docs/how-to/source-authentication.md

 ## Config Source and Authentication for Egress

 In egression, data is sent out, and a response is returned.
-The configuration of egression job is the same as an ingestion job as if it is ingesting the response the target system; therefore, above configuration steps apply to both ingestion and egression.
+The configuration of egression job is the same as an ingestion job as if it is ingesting the response from the target system; therefore, above configuration steps apply to both ingestion and egression.
 Putting it in simple way:

 **egression = ingestion of the response**